AI Manifesto

 Prioritize hiring people who have used their own initiative to do/build/create things.

-Don't layer AI on top of existing massive dysfunction.
+Be very thoughtful about your implementation of AI, and don't layer it on top of existing dysfunction.
 Simplify, simplify, simplify, otherwise, you're going to end up with lipstick on a pig.

 Think of which people you'd want on the Titanic with time enough to avoid the iceberg.
-Find ways to empower their creativity.
+Find ways to empower their creativity and autonomy.

-Encourage employees to prepare for AI.
-Don't pretend like it's not happening.
+Encourage employees to prepare for AI disruption as an individual, not an employee.
+Don't sugarcoat things or pretend like it's not happening.

 Context for my perspective: